 Bathroom drains are highly susceptible to hair clogs, and it’s no wonder when you consider that the human body sheds around 100 strands of hair per day.
 This is avoidable provided you’re using a hair catcher of some kind to stop discarded hairs from ever slipping down the drain in the first place.

 Any number of devices, from consumer products to creative repurposing, can get the job done.
 You might start by using a hand towel or a cloth of some kind over the drain to create a filter.

-Another way to prevent a clogged shower is to brush your hair ahead of time.
+Another way to prevent a clogged shower drain is to brush your hair ahead of time.
 The act of brushing will pull much of the dead and discarded hair away from the head.